 Posted on behalf of Stephens, Anderson & Cummings on Mar 19, 2015 in Auto Accidents

-Interstate 30 reopens following a multicar pileup in Fort Worth.
+Interstate 30 reopens following a multicar accident in Fort Worth.
 The accident, which involved nearly a dozen cars, prompted authorities to shut down the eastbound lanes of I-30 at Ridgelea Avenue, Wednesday afternoon.

 Fort Worth Police and fire crews were blocking all eastbound lanes of the interstate at Ridgelea and sending detour traffic to a service road.
 This caused a traffic backup for miles around the area, with traffic at one point, at a standstill all the way back to Cherry Street.